 The Black Nun of Threadneedle Street is a favourite story on ghost walks around the City of London.
 But is it entirely accurate?
 Is there any truth to the story?

 Let’s delve into this slice of London folklore to find out.

 Threadneedle Street got its unusual name in 1598.
 It was previously part of Broad Street.
 It’s also the site of the Bank of England.

 The Bank of England was founded in 1694, during the reign of William III.
-That makes the Bank the first private national bank in the world.
+The bank is the world’s second oldest central bank, after Sweden.
 War with France drained William’s coffers and two merchants agreed to found a national bank to lend money to the Government.